 We want to make sure that you fully understand what we offer, the way that a product performs and what your responsibilities are under a contract hire or finance agreement.
 We’ve put together some frequently asked questions but if you have any questions, we’re here to help so please call us.
-If this answers everything you need to know, why not check out our special offers to find your perfect deal?

 Q: What are the minimum and maximum contract lengths?

-Our contract terms are normally for a minimum of 24 months or a maximum of 60 months, although we may occasionally be able to offer shorter term deals.
+Our contract terms are normally for a minimum of 24 months or a maximum of 60 months, although we may occasionally be able to offer shorter-term deals.

 Q: What is the minimum and maximum mileage allowance?